zeropoolnetwork/docs/docs/new-docs/03-transaction.md

 :::

+### Account

+### Note

-## Embedding Sequence in Merkle Tree
+## Merkle Tree Commitment

-We use Merkle Tree to maintain the state of accounts and notes sequence
+ZeroPool smart-contract does not store the whole sequence of nodes and accounts, but instead only holds the (publicly known) commitment to it.
+We use Merkle Tree